 Ornamentation in the Codex Gigas

-The artistic ornamentation of the Devil's Bible consists in part of five pictures – three in the margins and two that fill an entire page.
-The other part is made up of the 77 colourful initials.
+The artistic ornamentation of the Devil’s Bible consists of five pictures – three in the margins and two that fill an entire page – and 77 colourful initials.

 Jerusalem and the Devil

 The two full-page pictures on a spread towards the end of the book show Heavenly Jerusalem and the portrait of the Devil.
 The positioning of the pictures highlights the difference between the symbol of hope and salvation on the one hand, and that of darkness and evil on the other.

 The Devil's portrait

 The Devil is frequently depicted in medieval art, but the portrait in the Codex Gigas is highly unusual as it is a full-page depiction showing only the Devil.

 In the picture we see the devil in a deserted landscape, framed by two high towers.
 He is squatting with his arms held up, and he has only four fingers and four toes.
 His clothing consists of an ermine loincloth.
 Ermine is usually associated with royalty and is likely being used here to emphasise the Devil's position as the Prince of Darkness.
 His mouth is opened in a leer that reveals his small white teeth.
 Two long red tongues protrude from the corners of his mouth.
 The dual tongues conjure negative associations, both with snakes and their forked tongues and with false people who are said to speak with a forked tongue.